 I closed business with Westinghouse, Combustion Engineering, Gillette…I don’t even remember who else.
 Aetna was in the works.
 Mehmet closed it and I did get credit for that.
 At the time I went out on maternity leave, the amount of stock we salespeople were being granted still had not been voted on by the Board.
 I, personally, was responsible, in 10 months time, for 60% of the revenue of the entire company.
 I had planned to take a 4 month, unpaid maternity leave.

 I talked to a lawyer friend.
 She said I had a clear case of discrimination, but judges hated cases like that (1985) and if I ever wanted to work again, I should just walk away, which is what I did.
 I stayed home with David, who was born on August 20, for 18 months.
-I really don’t know what happened to the software product I sold, but some of the principles in the company have gone on to many other successful ventures.
+I really don’t know what happened to the software product I sold, but some of the principals in the company have gone on to other successful ventures.
+I took my lumps and added to my feminist cred.

 Retired from software sales long ago, two grown children.
 Theater major in college.
 Singer still, arts lover, involved in art museums locally (Greater Boston area).
 Originally from Detroit area.